Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/HarmonAI_III/blob/main/docs/README.en.md"><img src="https://img.shields.io/badge/english-document-white.svg" alt="EN doc"></a>
 </h2>

+> [!IMPORTANT]
-> **IMPORTANT:** HarmonAI III is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline) and [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
-A large portion of the release notes, README, and commit messages were generated using the latest AI technology.
+> HarmonAI III is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline) and [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
+A significant portion of the release notes, README, and commit messages are generated using the latest AI technology.

 ## 🚀 Project Overview

 HarmonAI III is an innovative **AI repository starter kit** integrating AIRA and IRIS.
-This repository aims to dramatically improve developer efficiency by providing the structure and workflow for AI development projects leveraging LLMs.
+This repository aims to dramatically improve developer efficiency by providing a structure and workflow for AI development projects leveraging LLMs.
 Version: `v1.1.0`

 ## 🆕 Latest News

-- v1.1.0 Release: Added documentation links to README.md, corrected the English README, and fixed several bugs.
+- 🎉 【2024-10-11】 : **HarmonAI III** [Release v1.1.0](https://github.com/Sunwood-ai-labs/HarmonAI_III/releases/tag/v1.1.0) Added documentation links.
+- 🎉 【2024-10-11】 : **HarmonAI III** [Release v1.0.0](https://github.com/Sunwood-ai-labs/HarmonAI_III/releases/tag/v1.0.0) Project started.

-## ✨ Key Features
+## ✨ Main Features

-1. **Integrated AI Toolset**: Provides the functionality of AIRA and IRIS in a single package.
+1. **Integrated AI Toolset**: Provides the functionality of AIRA and IRIS in one package.
 2. **Ready to Use**: Easily create a repository with a high-quality initial structure by using it as a template.
 3. **Automated Development Workflow**: Automates commit message generation, release note creation, and issue management.
 4. **Multilingual Support**: Supports international project deployment through automated README translation.
-5. **Flexible Customization**: Easily adaptable to the needs of your project.
+5. **Flexible Customization**: Easily adjustable to suit the needs of your project.

 ## 🔧 How to Use

-### AIRA Usage Example:
+### AIRA Example:
 ```bash
 aira --mode sourcesage commit  --config=.aira\config.dev.commit.yml --ss-model-name="gpt-4o-mini" --llm-output="llm_output.md"
 ```

-### IRIS Usage Example:
+### IRIS Example:

-Refer to the documentation for each component for detailed usage instructions.
+For detailed usage instructions, please refer to the documentation for each component.

-## 📦 Installation Instructions
+## 📦 Installation

 1. Use this repository as a template to create a new repository.
 2. Clone the repository locally.